giahuy2201/community-widgets/widgets/cineplex-movies/README.md

 # Description
-This widget fetch movies that are currently playing in your Cineplex cinemas using their site API
+This widget fetches movies that are currently playing in your Cineplex cinemas using their site API

 ![No filter](./filter-none.png)